2019 U-17 Africa Cup of Nations qualification: Final

 Winner qualified for 2019 Africa U-17 Cup of Nations.

 Central Zone

-The UNIFFAC qualifiers for the Africa U-17 Cup of Nations were held in Equatorial Guinea between 3–12 August 2018.
+The UNIFFAC qualifiers for the Africa U-17 Cup of Nations were held in Equatorial Guinea between 3 and 12 August 2018.
 It was originally to be hosted at DR Congo, but a new host was appointed.
-The matches were played at Bata (Estadio de Bata and Estadio La Libertad) and Malabo (Nuevo Estadio de Malabo).
+The matches were played at Bata (Estadio de Bata and Estadio La Libertad) and Malabo (Estadio de Malabo).

 All times are local, WAT (UTC+1).

 Group stage

 The draw for the group stage was held on 30 July 2018.
 The seven teams were drawn into two groups, one of four teams and one of three teams.
 The winners and runners-up of each group advanced to the semi-finals.